GrosSacASac/virstellung/readme.md

 ### Multiple Image resolution

-If there are multiple resolutions or formats for 1 image you may instead of using file, use a files array, with object that have file, mime and media (breakpoints).
+If there are multiple resolutions or formats for 1 image you may instead of using url, use a sources array, with object that have url, mime and media (breakpoints).

 Make slideItems have items be like :